Determination of the pion generalized parton distributions at zero skewness: Results

-Figure~\ref{fig:tFpi} presents our theoretical predictions for $|t| F_\pi(t)$ obtained from the final GPD set (Set 3), together with the experimental measurements from JLab~\cite{JeffersonLab:2008jve} and the available lattice QCD~\cite{QCDSFUKQCD:2006gmg} and BLFQ~\cite{Adhikari:2021jrh} results.
+Figure~\ref{fig:tFpi} presents our theoretical predictions for $|t| F_\pi(t)$ obtained from the final GPD set (Set~3), together with the experimental measurements from JLab~\cite{JeffersonLab:2008jve} as well as results from lattice QCD~\cite{QCDSFUKQCD:2006gmg}, LFH by the BLFQ Collaboration~\cite{Adhikari:2021jrh}, and parameter-free prediction of Ref.~\cite{Yao:2024drm} obtained using a symmetry-preserving truncation of the quantum field equations describing hadron properties (labeled as YBR24).
 The agreement between our predictions and the data is very good, except in the large-$|t|$ region.
-Note that the JLab $F_\pi(t)$ data were already included in our analyses, labeled as Huber 2008 in Tables~\ref{tab:datasets} and~\ref{tab:chi2}, with a corresponding $\chi^2$ of 9.538 for 8 data points (for Set 3 in Table~\ref{tab:chi2}), indicating excellent fit quality.
+Note that the JLab $F_\pi(t)$ data were already included in our analyses, labeled as Huber 2008 in Tables~\ref{tab:datasets} and~\ref{tab:chi2}, with a corresponding $\chi^2$ of 9.538 for 8 data points (for Set~3 in Table~\ref{tab:chi2}), indicating excellent fit quality.
 The minor deviation observed in Fig.~\ref{fig:tFpi} at large $|t|$ reflects the sensitivity of the scaled quantity $|t| F_\pi(t)$, and hence, highlights its role as a precision observable.
-From another point of view, it is also possible that the JLab data may require refinement with future precise measurements, especially since pQCD predicts that $|t| F_\pi(t)$ should approach a constant value at large momentum transfers, a behavior well reproduced by our results.
+From another point of view, it is also possible that the JLab data may require refinement with future precise measurements, especially since pQCD predicts that $|t| F_\pi(t)$ should approach a constant value at large momentum transfers.
+Such a behavior well reproduced by our results.